 We often emphasize the importance of a regular bedtime routine for our children.
 Following a time-schedule program our brain for a sound sleep at night.
-Many of us might even tell stories to toddlers to put them to sleep or have a small talk about their day.
+Many of us might even tell stories to toddlers to put them to sleep or have small talk about their day.
 However, as our children grow, the flow of communication is not as steady.

 Ask engaging Bedtime questions for sound sleep |